 Turning to prophets

-  Others studied the population and saw they can become “prophets” and they lie everyday and go away with it but they make too much money than they need, desperation is high, people have lost hope so these false prophets are feasting on these people who want easy solutions to life’s problems.
-Whilst I do not support the false prophets they have more than solved their problems, but what I want you to see is they are feasting on poor people who complain every day, blame others for their problems and are too lazy to think of solutions, they are giving money to the “prophet” to get their problems solved, the “prophet will not solve their problems unfortunately.
+Others studied the population and saw they can become “prophets” and they lie every day and go away with it but they make too much money than they need, desperation is high, people have lost hope so these false prophets are feasting on these people who want easy solutions to life’s problems.
+Whilst I do not support the false prophets they have more than solved their problems, but what I want you to see is they are feasting on poor people who complain every day, blame others for their problems and are too lazy to think of solutions, they are giving money to the “prophet” to get their problems solved, the “prophet will not solve their problems, unfortunately.
 With the few given examples above I am suggesting that we all have solutions somehow.

-  I am sorry some have closed their minds courtesy of the false prophet who are promoting laziness by suggesting that things just come.
+I am sorry some have closed their minds courtesy of the false prophet who is promoting laziness by suggesting that things just come.
 We have heard of miracle money, miracle babies and a lot more.
 The bible that I read teaches hard work, it teaches we must work, it teaches that nothing comes for free.
 But most believe that they will get things for free.
 This is a discussion for some time but is a huge contribution to this mess we are in, failing to find solutions to our problems and just say with faith things will be solved.

 Take personal responsibilities for your progress

 A far more effective and positive way of looking at life is to take the view that you are responsible for yourself.
 For your choices, and your actions.
 It is up to you to create your own opportunities.
 To take the initiative for getting what you want out of life.
 Instead of looking outside yourself for answers.
 Exercise your personal area of freedom to make decisions and take actions that don’t depend on the approval or consent of other people.
 What you think, appreciate, value, believe, where you work, the friends you have, how you spend your free time.
 Whether and how much you exercise, what you eat and drink is your choice.